redhat-scholars/istio-tutorial/readme.md

 ```

 #### Pool Ejection
 There is a 2nd circuit-breaker policy yaml file.
 In this case, we are attempting load-balancing pool ejection.
-We want the slow and misbehaving recommendations v2 to be kicked out and all requests handled by v1.
+We want the slow and misbehaving instance of recommendations v2 to be kicked out and more requests to be handled by v1.
 Envoy refers to this as "outlier detection".

 Throw some requests at the customer endpoint
 ```bash